Skip to main content

 In December 1954 National Geographic magazine published a story on everyday life in the New York Harbor.
 The article, “Here’s New York Harbor” featured the ebb and flow of ships and cargo vessels and those who made their living in its busy straights and bays.
 Among them was the artist John A. Noble (1913-1983) who lived on his floating studio anchored in the waters between Staten Island and New Jersey.
 The son of a noted painter, Noble had studied art in Paris but also worked many years on the New York docks.
 Hallway to John A. Noble's floating houseboat studio.
 Noble Maritime Collection, Snug Harbor Cultural Center.
 Staten Island.
 Elegantly crafted wooden ships were left to rot in a ship graveyard at Port Johnston, a coal dock built on the tidal strait between Staten Island and New Jersey.
 In 1941, here on the Kill Van Kull, a name harkening back to early Dutch explorations, Noble began salvaging parts of ships in the “boneyard” to create his floating studio.
 Drafting...

-A Beginner's Guide to Riding the NYC Ferry
+Windblown: A Day Trip on the NYC Ferry